 The Gavel started out as just a few pages of notices and a President’s Corner.
 Three years later it evolved into a printed publication with a new name: the Toastmaster.
 The first issue was still a mere 3.5 by 6 inches, but over time the Toastmaster grew in size and content, including the addition of colorful graphics.
 By 2011, members were able to enjoy a PDF flipbook online, as well as a tablet app two years later.
 Then, in October 2016, the first web-based edition was introduced on the Toastmasters website, which continues to be promoted monthly by email, with articles posted weekly on social media.

 Do you want to take a step back into time with your Toastmaster?
 Every issue of The Gavel and Toastmaster is available for download by PDF.
-Issues from 2012–present are located under the Archive tab, or you can visit the public Toastmasters Gallery for The Gavel and Toastmaster issues from 1930–2011.
+Issues from 2012–present are located under the Archive tab, or you can visit the Explore page for The Gavel and Toastmaster issues from 1930–2011.

 How well do you know Toastmasters history?